 Medical face masks are clinically validated as class IIa Medical Devices, in order to achieve this classification they are required to carry ISO certification (International Organisation for Standardisation).
 ISO classification is followed by a unique reference number which relates to the date when the standards were last validated.

 At Kinetik Wellbeing we display the ISO classifications next to every clinically validated device on our website and on all packaging to ensure our customers have complete clarity when shopping with us.

-You can find classification of our face masks here.
+You can find classification and details of our face masks on our website.

 Where can I buy a protective face mask?

 The most reliable way of purchasing a good face mask which offers protection against coronavirus, at a fair and reasonable price is to to shop via reliable retailers who have carried out their due diligence on your behalf.

 At Kinetik Wellbeing we work with trusted suppliers and manufacturers and our customers can be fully assured that any Kinetik Wellbeing or ‘Kinetik Approved’ product is of the best quality, standards, and value possible.

 Order your Kinetik Wellbeing and Kinetik Approved face masks, and other devices to support your health at home during the coronavirus outbreak here.

 *We are proud to supply the NHS, who have been offered first refusal on all our coronavirus products.*

 Headline image: Adobe Stock/sushytska